ebrito88/logwhisperer/README.md

 ./install_logwhisperer.sh
 ```

-> This sets up a virtual environment, installs dependencies, installs Ollama (if needed), and pulls your selected model.
+> This sets up a virtual environment, installs dependencies, sets up Ollama, and pulls your selected model (if not already installed).

 ---

 ## Usage Examples

-### 🔹 Basic Run (default to journalctl)
+### 🔹 Basic Run (uses `journalctl` and model from config)

 ```bash
 python3 logwhisperer.py